ZachSaucier/sveltekit-blog/src/lib/posts/2025/creators-and-curators-dilemma.md

 I hope that custom Bluesky feeds continues to get attention, both from Bluesky and from third parties, because I think they could add a lot of value to users of Bluesky.

-## The creator's dilemma is still unaddressed
+## The creator's niche dilemma is still unaddressed

-However, even in a world where Bluesky feeds solves the curators dilemma, it doesn't solve the creator's dilemma.
+However, even in a world where Bluesky feeds solves the curators dilemma, it doesn't solve the creator's niche dilemma.
 Most people aren't going to use a custom feed to consume their content because curation requires effort, regardless of how much.
 That means that they're going to get _all_ of the posts I make, which means I should probably stick to one (or two, if they're similar areas) areas of content for my account to maximize exposure of that content.

-In an effort to solve the creator's dilemma in our current social media landscape, I've tried creating multiple accounts and only posting content to the account based on the "theme" for that account.
+In an effort to solve the creator's niche dilemma in our current social media landscape, I've tried creating multiple accounts and only posting content to the account based on the "theme" for that account.
 But switching between the various profiles is a pain, so I didn't keep it up for long.
 Plus it doesn't really feel like it's _me_ posting if I have a bunch of different profiles.

 ### An idea for a solution?